The 30 Best Sitcoms on Netflix – Spring 2019

 Don’t let the cartoonish-look of the show fool you—Big Mouth is very much an adult-animated sitcom about growing up as an awkward tween and teen.
 Created by comedian Nick Kroll (best known for The Kroll Show on Comedy Central) and writer Andrew Goldberg (Family Guy), along with Mark Levin and Jennifer Flackett, the show is based loosely on Kroll and Goldberg’s experiences growing up together in the suburbs of New York.
 Kroll plays Nick Burch, while close contributor and fellow comedian John Mulaney steps in to play Andrew Glouberman, along with an all-star cast of comedians and voice actors, including Jason Mantzoukas, Jenny Slate, Jessi Klein, Fred Armisen, Maya Rudolph, and Jordan Peele.
 The show has received critical acclaim for dealing with teenage issues in a realistic matter while simultaneously not shying away from the gross parts of growing up.
 Two seasons are currently streaming on Netflix.

 One of the hottest new series to begin airing over the last few years, NBC’s The Good Place tells the story of Eleanor Shellstrop, a woman who’s woken up to find she’s dead and in heaven—or rather, “The Good Place,” as it’s called.
 Kristen Bell plays Eleanor, a woman who finds herself in a place she doesn’t deserve to be.
 Also starring is Cheers’ alumni Ted Danson as Michael, the creator of “The Good Place,” a man trying to make his residents as happy as possible in the afterlife.
 This series comes from creator Michael Schur, fresh off co-creating both Parks and Recreation and Brooklyn-99.
 Any fans of his previous work—he also wrote and acted on The Office, where he played Dwight’s cousin Mose Schrute—will find plenty to love here.
 Just don’t read too much into the plot online—serious spoilers abound.
-Seasons one and two are streaming on Netflix, with season three currently airing on NBC.
+Seasons one and two are streaming on Netflix, with the third season arriving this summer.

 One of the few shows on Netflix to have been revived from a different network, Arrested Development premiered on Netflix on May 26th, 2013, just a few months after Netflix debuted their first original show, House of Cards.
 Arrested Development‘s original run from 2003 to 2006 on Fox was critically acclaimed, but a low viewing audience (for the time) meant it squeaked by quietly unnoticed by much of its potential fanbase.
 Years of strong DVD sales and, yes, streaming on Netflix, meant that the show was able to be picked up for a fourth season distributed by Netflix, exciting the fanbase and continuing the adventures of the Bluth family.
 Though the fourth season is occasionally seen as a disappointment (the cast, which includes Jason Bateman, Will Arnett, Jessica Walter, Jeffrey Tambor, Michael Cera, Tony Hale, David Cross, Portia de Rossi, and Alia Shawkat, have all gone on to do major film and television roles, which made scheduling the fourth season difficult), the show is absolutely worth watching in its entirety.
-In the past month, a recut season four, now titled “Fateful Consequences” with a reordered narrative spread over 22 episodes, and the first half of season five, have premiered on the service.
+Since 2018, Netflix has premiered both a recut season four, now titled “Fateful Consequences” with a reordered narrative spread over 22 episodes, and both halves of season five.

 This sitcom was created by Tina Fey and Robert Carlock, and stars Ellie Kemper (of The Office) in the title role.
 29-year-old Kimmy was rescued from a Doomsday Cult after spending 15 years as an underground hostage, held by the Reverend Richard Wayne Gary Wayne (played by Jon Hamm).
 She moves to New York to begin her life as an adult, and we get to follow her as she discovers our weird modern world with enthusiasm and zany naivete.
 Any fans of Fey and Carlock’s previous show, 30 Rock will find plenty to love here, including actress Jane Krakowski, who played Jenna Maroney on Fey’s previous sitcom.
-The show has three seasons currently streaming on Netflix, and has been renewed for a fourth and final season, the first half of which (featuring six episodes) premiered on Netflix on May 30th.
+All four seasons are streaming.

 BoJack Horseman is set in an alternate reality where humans and anthropomorphic animals co-exist together.
 BoJack is the washed-up star of a ’90s sitcom titled Horsin’ Around, a show similar to Full House in nearly every regard.
 Though early episodes deal with his plan to return to stardom and relevance by writing an autobiography, BoJack Horseman isn’t just another animated adult sitcom.
 This show focuses on celebrity culture, drug abuse, anxiety and depression in a way no other show has quite managed to do.
 Though we’re living in a golden age of dark comedies (see also: You’re the Worst, Crazy Ex-Girlfriend), BoJack Horseman stands out not just as the best of the bunch, but one of the best Netflix original series to date.
 Despite a slow start in early episodes, the back half of the first season one sees the BoJack team find their footing, and season two onwards is must-watch television.
 The fourth season of this Emmy-nominated show just premiered on Netflix, and all five seasons are streaming on Netflix, with a sixth coming in 2019.